 While you can view who is currently present in your retrospectives using the left-side navigation panel, the content of retrospectives is completely anonymous.

-During the private brainstorming phase, you'll only be able to see the contents of your own notes.
-This is to reduce groupthink and maintain anonymity.
+During the private brainstorming phase, you'll only be able to see the content of your own notes unless the facilitator reveals everyone's notes.
+This is to reduce groupthink and to maintain anonymity of individuals.

-During the Think phase, Retrium uses obfuscation of text for privacy reasons, not security reasons.
+💡 During the Think phase, Retrium obfuscates text for privacy reasons, not security reasons.

-Once you move on to the Group phase everyone will then be able to see all of the cards without knowing who created which cards.
+Once you move on to the Group phase everyone will be able to see all of the cards with text, but will not know who created each card.